Caramelman and Asian Kung-Fu Generation

-Caramelman and Asian Kung-Fu Generation is an early EP album by Japanese rock band Asian Kung-Fu Generation, released during their indie days.
+Caramelman and Asian Kung-Fu Generation is an early EP by Japanese rock band Asian Kung-Fu Generation, released during their indie days.
 The mini-album was a joint-work with Caramelman and composed almost entirely in English lyrics.
 The fourth track, "Aono Uta," was later re-recorded and included within the band's major-label debut EP, Hōkai Amplifier.